Skip to content

 #include <string.h> // for strlen() and strcat()

-Intuitively, the code is including part of the C standard library.
-For example, strlen takes a string and returns its length, and the code of strlen is provided by the string.h library in the C compiler, so you don't need to write it yourself.
+Intuitively, the code includes part of the C standard library.
+For example, strlen takes a string and returns its length, and the code of strlen is provided by the string.h library in the C compiler, so you don't have to write it yourself.
 Similarly, strcat in the string.h library concatenates two strings into a single one.
-And the itoa in stdlib.h converts an integer to a string in ASCII encoding (i.e., integer-to-ASCII).
+And the itoa in stdlib.h converts an integer to a string in ASCII encoding (i.e., Integer-to-ASCII).

 TIP